apache/incubator-seata/README.md

 ## Contributing

-Contributors are welcomed to join FEATS project.
+Contributors are welcomed to join the FEATS project.
 Please check [CONTRIBUTING](./CONTRIBUTING.md) about how to contribute to this project.

 ## Contact